firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/ninebot-g30-vesc-conversion-playbook.md

 ## Control & Traction Tuning
 - Update Xiaomi/Ninebot dashboards to firmware 6.05 before pairing dual controllers—the community Lisp build on 6.02 only forwards CAN for a single ESC, so flash Xiaomi firmware or the 6.05 beta images before wiring two VESCs to the dash.【F:knowledge/notes/input_part005_review.md†L206-L207】
+- Makerbase 75100 retrofits still need the pull-down resistor on dash pin 3; riders leave the suggested capacitor optional but warn that 6.2 firmware locks all modes at ~60 % current until a fix ships, so most stay on older releases.[^g30-pulldown]
 - Set motor detection parameters for the G30’s 30-pole hubs and remove any lingering phase filters after repairs—misdiagnosed gate drivers kept blowing MOSFETs until riders retested hardware with the correct pole count.【F:knowledge/notes/input_part005_review.md†L512-L512】
 - Compress throttle ADC ranges (treat ~0.83 V as idle, activate around 1.0–1.2 V) to eliminate noise-triggered surges on Spintend 100/100 installs.【F:knowledge/notes/input_part014_review.md†L84-L85】
 - Grounding the chassis cured runaway acceleration for some riders, but document the wiring and verify insulation to avoid frame shorts before adopting the fix broadly.【F:knowledge/notes/input_part014_review.md†L86-L86】
 - Log traction control adjustments during every shakedown; slip thresholds between 11 k and 17 k rpm and positive throttle ramps (~0.4 s) kept lightweight builds controllable at 300 A phase.【F:knowledge/notes/input_part014_review.md†L107-L107】
 - When upgrading to hydraulic fronts, transplant the stock hall sensor and magnet into the new lever so proportional regen survives the swap and rear mechanical brakes can stay untouched.【F:knowledge/notes/input_part000_review.md†L296-L296】
+- Expect a “10 error” on the stock display after dropping in a Makerbase 75100 V2 until you connect the dash to VESC Tool—plan a programming session right after the swap.[^g30-error10]

 ## Dash Scripting & Secret-Mode Management
 - Unlock “secret mode” by holding both brake and throttle while double-tapping the dash button; remember to exit walk mode first or the scooter stays capped near 20 km/h.【F:knowledge/notes/input_part008_review.md†L215-L215】